What is Renters Insurance and Do You Need it in New York?

 After all, you're young, and it's not like you have priceless artwork or a Best Buy's worth of computer or TV equipment in your pad.

-Accidents, theft, and natural disasters happen; unless you have extra cash, you might be in a bad financial bind.
+Accidents, theft, and natural disasters happen; you might be in a stormy financial bind unless you have extra cash.

-The truth is that renters insurance is a security that is worth buying into.
+The truth is that renters insurance is a security worth buying into.

 Do You Need Renters Insurance in NY?

-• While having renters insurance is not mandatory by law, it's definitely a good idea as a landlord is not required to cover any damage to your possessions.
+- While having renters insurance is not mandatory by law, it's a good idea as a landlord is not required to cover any damage to your possessions.

-• Going with a major insurance company can help you save money by bundling different insurance together.
+- Going with a major insurance company can help you save money by bundling different insurance.

 What is Renter's Insurance?

-Renters insurance, similar to homeowner's insurance, basically reimburses the renter in case of damage or loss of property due to fire, theft, or vandalism.
+Renters insurance, like homeowner's insurance, basically reimburses the renter in case of damage or loss of property due to fire, theft, or vandalism.

 Renters insurance can also cover liability or bodily damage incurred by visitors to your rented home or apartment.